The Leader Nobody Prepared You to Be

 When High Performance Meets Unprocessed Grief

-Marcus was the kind of executive earmarked for the C-suite.
-Exceptional track record. twenty-year career trajectory that looked flawless from the outside.
+Marcus was the kind of executive earmarked for C-suite success.
+Exceptional track record.
+Twenty-year career trajectory that looked flawless from the outside.

-Then his his marriage collapsed, his father died suddenly and a close mate took his own life.
+Then his marriage collapsed, his father died suddenly, and a close mate took his own life, all within a two year period.
+Marcus' usual coping mechanism was to focus on work, and that's what he did.

-Did he process any of it?
+Did he process any of the grief?
 No. Because this is what we do.
-We bury grief under productivity.
+We bury grief under productivity, performance, results, outcomes.
+Achievement is our dopamine hit when the pain is too great to feel.

 A critical meeting arrived.
 He was distracted as he had been up all night dealing with divorce lawyers.
 He was short with someone in the meeting.
 Made a comment that "shut down the discussion."
-Didn't "read the room."
+He didn't "read the room."
 Someone complained.

-Three weeks later: final written warning.
+Three weeks later: a written warning.
 No specifics.
-No prior feedback.
+No clear prior feedback.
 No chance to respond.

 Suddenly, Marcus, who had survived the unsurvivable without faltering at work couldn't sleep.
 Couldn't focus.
 Couldn't shake the feeling that everything was about to collapse.